 • All parts of the Instructor's Manual has been updated.
 (Every chapter has its own set of updated PPT slides, a Teaching Ideas & Answers to Review Questions sheet, and answers to any practical exercises.)

 "Any university or college in Georgia who offers a fundamental Georgia real estate law should (must) use this textbook." — Anthony W. Duva, Valdosta State University

 "How wonderful for Georgia educators to have such a useful, state-specific textbook.
 Professor Mooney's book is well organized, comprehensive, has a logical flow, and provides excellent examples exhibits, and practical exercises.
 Student will certainlystay engaged and will be well prepared to practice what they have learned." — Dr. Joan H. Marler, Director, Paralegal Studies Program, Gainesville State College

 "I am a real estate closing paralegal and really like this book because it explains the reasons behind what we do in an actual closing attorney's office.
 I believe this book gives great insight into what it's really like to work in a Georgia real estate law firm." — Jenn Rosa, Paralegal, Neel & Robinson Attorneys at Law

 "This book is an excellent resource for licensed real estate brokers and agents who want to improve their knowledge of the legal aspects of real estate transactions." — Lauren S. Silberman, Realtor, Associate Broker

 "This book provides thorough coverage of advanced legal principles in a dynamic manner that is straightforward and easily accessible to students." — Jennifer S. Cantor, J.D., Legal Studies Department Chair and Professor, Herzing University Atlanta

 To request a preview of teaching materials, please contact email@example.com.
-The full set of teaching materials (quiz banks, PowerPoints, teaching notes, etc. for all chapters) is available upon adoption.
+The full set of teaching materials (PowerPoints, teaching notes, etc. for all chapters) is available upon adoption.